 - Visitors from WA, SA, VIC, NSW (excluding declared hotspots)*, Tasmania, ACT and Northern Territory may enter Queensland.

 - Visitors from New Zealand may also enter Queensland without having to complete quarantine if they travel on a quarantine-free flight.

 *From 22 December, a hard road border closure will be re-instated at Queensland’s border crossings across the state.
 All visitors from NSW must apply for a Queensland Border Declaration Pass before entering QLD.
 Anyone who has travelled from or through a declared hotspot, and who does not have an exemption to enter Queensland, will be turned around at the border or placed in hotel quarantine.

 Mandatory hotel quarantine (at their own expense) for a minimum of 14 days applies to:

 - Anyone who has been in a declared hotspot in NSW (including Queenslanders returning home after 1am 22 December)

 - Any person returning from travel overseas

-- A person who arrives in Queensland from overseas, whether Queensland is the person’s final destination, or not.
+- A person who arrives in Queensland from overseas, whether Queensland is the person’s final destination or not (except New Zealand)